emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 Number of threads = number_of_cores/2

 In any cases, especially on older CPUs, HyperThreading (Intel) or Simultaneous Multi-Threading (AMD) should be turned off.
-On a given CPU with an average number of cores (e.g. 8 or 10) a speed improvement of roughly 2.5-3 should be attainable in mechanical simulations with the MPI-version.
+On a given CPU with an average number of cores (e.g. 8 or 10) a speed improvement of roughly 2-3 should be attainable in mechanical simulations with the MPI-version compared to the sequential version.

 This container also works on headless machines.
 It should then choose software rendering automatically.
 If you log on via ssh, choose -X option on the client side.
 The GUI will be forwarded to your client.